Senzan Line: Sendai — Ayashi

 Since this part of the line is located in the central suburban area of Sendai, there are many commuters, and there are typically 2-4 Sendai — Ayashi trains every hour.
 Although there were fewer trains going from Ayashi to Sendai, the numbers have increased in recent years.
 The section is double-track and the interchange stations are Kita-Sendai, Kunimi, and Rikuzen-Ochiai.
 Presently, parts of the track are being elevated and there are plans to build a new station near the Shin-Ishinomaki Highway railroad crossing.

 Ayashi — Yamagata

 Before the abolition of the Saturday/weekend schedule, there was one Saturday/weekend return train from Sakunami that stopped at Nishi-Sendai Hi-Land, however, there have been no stops at Nishi-Sendai Hi-Land Station since 2004.

 Local trains are scheduled around the rapid train schedules.
 However, trips to the Sakunami Hot Springs as well as the Yamadera temple well known from Matsuo Bashō's Oku no Hosomichi are popular.
 Also, during the ski-season, the only way to get to places such as Omoshiroyama is the train and there are a great number of passengers during the tourist season.
+However, to prevent delays caused by heavy snow, some early morning and late-night local trains pass through Oku-Nikkawa and Omoshiroyama-Kōgen stations without stopping during the winter months, a practice that began in January 2022.

 There are two temporary stations, but as there have been no stops at Nishi-Sendai Hi-Land and Yatsumori since October 2004 and June 2003, respectively.
 These two stations are abolished on March 14, 2014.